 #28 Leverage your invoices

 If you send out a lot of invoices, why not add a discrete promotional touch?
-For instance, include your current special offers in your email signature you use to send invoices and increase their visibility in that way.
+For instance, include your current special offers in the email signature you use to send invoices and increase their visibility in that way.

 #29 Be active in Facebook groups